What exactly is the compound interest effect? Why do I benefit so much with VIAC?

 No. We offer a passive investment with active risk management at very low fees.

 Yes, in the opening process, you can easily determine your investment type using the VIAC App.
 On the basis of this, a suitable investment strategy is proposed to you.
 You have the option of overriding this investment proposal and can choose from all strategies offered - from the account solution to the 100% equity strategy.

 Can I simply open a vested benefits account with VIAC without investing in securities?

 Yes, it is our goal to offer an optimal solution for every investment type.
 Our account is interest-bearing and free of charge.

 Once VIAC has received your assets, they will earn interest on your transitory account.
 As soon as a detailed withdrawal statement from the previous pension institution is available, your assets will be allocated to the "Mandatory" and "Extra-Mandatory" segments.
-After this allocation, your assets are automatically invested in the chosen strategy with the next rebalancing (first trading day of the month).
+After this allocation, your assets are automatically invested in the chosen strategy with the next weekly Trading Day on the following Tuesday.

 Investment strategies / selection of index investments

 How does the selection process work for sustainable strategies?